macimax/WIKI_STEPMANIA/Courses.md

 do not allow you to change difficulties ).

 Finally, `award*`, where `*` is a number, allows you to control how many lives the player gains from successfully completing a course in Oni mode.

+# Some information for themers

+If a song in a course uses a wildcard to pick a song like `#SONG:*:Medium:2x;`, doing `course:GetCourseEntry(i):GetSong();` (where course is the instance of your course and i is the index of the song) will return `nil`.
+Make sure you account for that and indicate that the song is random in the course screen.